-The detention pond system at the headwaters of the unnamed tributary of the Tawhiti Stream (Photograph 6) was upgraded in July 1998.
+The detention pond system at the headwaters of the unnamed tributary of the Tawhiti Stream (Photograph 7) was upgraded in July 1998.
 The previous single pond rapidly filled with sediment from sand filter back flushing and was therefore ineffective as a detention pond.
 This pond was replaced with a three-pond system.
 In response to Abatement Notice 11657, issued February 2011, Fonterra undertook extensive works on the Tawhiti stormwater system during 2011 in order to prevent the growth of sewage fungus in the Tawhiti stormwater ponds and the downstream tributaries.
 These works included cleaning out the third settlement pond, modifying the outlet structures between the three ponds and repairs to the stormwater isolation sump adjacent to the water treatment plant.
 A marked improvement in pond water quality has occurred following completion of these works (Section 2.1.5.1, Table 9).

-Photograph 6 Tawhiti stormwater pond following remedial work
+Photograph 7 Tawhiti stormwater pond following remedial work

-In a voluntary initiative, Fonterra has fenced off and planted areas around the ponds with native vegetation and wetland plants (Photograph 7), to create wetlands that will help maintain the health and habitat of the small streams that receive the discharges.
+In a voluntary initiative, Fonterra has fenced off and planted areas around the ponds with native vegetation and wetland plants (Photograph 8), to create wetlands that will help maintain the health and habitat of the small streams that receive the discharges.
 The plantings are progressively being extended down the riparian margins under Riparian Plan 372, and have been found to be well tended during inspections by the Council.

-During the 2013-2014 reporting period, the monitoring of stormwater discharges consisted of chemical monitoring of the stormwater discharge to each of the unnamed tributaries, a freshwater biological inspection in each of the unnamed tributaries and a fish survey in the Tawhiti Stream.
+During the 2014-2015 reporting period, the monitoring of stormwater discharges consisted of three components, including chemical monitoring of the stormwater discharge to each of the unnamed tributaries; a freshwater biological inspection in each of the unnamed tributaries and a macroinvertebrate survey of 6 total sites in an unnamed tributary of the Tawhiti stream, the Tangahoe River, and an unnamed coastal stream.

-Photograph 7 Fencing and riparian planting around the southern pond
+Photograph 8 Riparian planting around the southern pond